rse/node-prince/README.md

   the Prince API for further method chaining.

 - `Prince#execute(): Promise`: asynchronously execute the conversion process.
 This returns a promise.
+On success it resolves to an object with `stdout` and `stderr` fields.
+On error, it resolves to an object with `error`, ` stdout` and `stderr` fields.

 See Also
 --------